chivalry/meta-python/ch_03_modules.md

 from .polygon import Polygon
 ```

-This line says, "When loading the `polygon` module (because the line is in `polygons/polygon/__init__.py`), within that module look for a submodule called `polygon` (which it will find because this folder contains the file `polygon.py`) and load the `Polygon` name from it."
+This line says, "When loading the `polygon` multi-file module (because the line is in `polygons/polygon/__init__.py`), within that module look for a submodule called `polygon` (which it will find because this folder contains the file `polygon.py`) and load the `Polygon` name from it."
 The net effect is that when the `polygon` submodule is loaded, we bypass the filename of the `Polygon` class when referencing it.

 You can probably guess the contents of `polygons/regularpolygon/__init__.py`, but here it is for reference sake: